 Cleveland sage, also known as blue sage, is a fragrant shrub with wrinkly, fuzzy green leaves and rich purple or blue, trumpet-shaped flowers that grow in raised clusters.
 This drought-tolerant plant grows in well drained, sunny areas in Southern California and Baja California.
 Cleveland sage’s lovely, strong fragrance and beautiful flowers attract a lot of hummingbirds and bees.
 It has also been eaten, used for ceremonies, and used to cure poison oak by Native Americans in California.

 The Channel Island tree poppy is a rare, tall shrub with beautiful, bright, and fragrant yellow flowers and smooth, silvery leaves.
 They grow fast in dry areas and they only grow naturally on the Channel Islands.
 Did you know that this drought-tolerant plants’ seeds germinate better after a fire?

-Desert Marigold and their tall, radiant yellow flowers are perfect pops of color in gardens.
+Desert marigold and their tall, radiant yellow flowers are perfect pops of color in gardens.
 They thrive in dry, sunny, and rocky areas in the southwestern parts of the U.S. and in northern Mexico.
-This bee-friendly plant can be used as dye and food coloring, medicine for wounds, tonics, and even deodorants!
-Marigolds are also known to be a repellent for mosquitoes, aphids, and other insects that you wouldn’t want in your gardens.
+Desert marigolds are not true marigolds (Tagetes spp.) but both are members of the aster family (Asteraceae).